Vahe1994/SpQR/inference_lib/README.md

 # Inference

-The file `inference_demo.py`  demos the functionality of this inference kernel in the context of running end-to-end model inference.
+The file `inference_demo.py`  demos the functionality of this inference kernel in the context of running end-to-end_and_measure model inference.
 Below is a description of how to launch global_x_fp128_loaded_base_id.

 ```bash
 usage: inference_demo.py [-h] [--pretrained_model_path PRETRAINED_MODEL_PATH] [--compressed_model_path COMPRESSED_MODEL_PATH] --execution_mode {0,1}